 Content-wise the lyrics are varied; songs like “Big Shrimp” is very braggadocio whereas “Chunky” contains some dark humour (“They talk about you when you doing good, they’ll talk about you when you doing bad.
 Guess what?
 Let me see you talk when you’re dead”).
 There’s some conscious content in “Chunky” as well as in “Best American” which also mentions some conspiracy theories.
 In “YouAreMySunshine” there’s some reflecting on A$AP Yams’ death against the sound of a solitary piano and a thunderstorm (although to me, the military metaphor doesn’t work).
 There’s also an impressively-constructed hook in “Ask Courtney”, a song where Meechy Darko raps “Love hurts, ask Courtney she killed Kurt.
 I do a bitch like Sid do Nancy if she cheat on me first”.

 Speaking of impressive, there’s some brilliant examples of a flawless rap-flow in “Chunky” and “M. Bison” and the already released “Headstone” is one of the best tracks with Meechy blessing the hook with his relaxed, couldn’t-give-a-fuck style.
-There’s also a quick mention of Bone Thugs-N-Harmony and Immortal Technique for some old-school references and whilst on the topic of old school, “Facts” has a late-90s vibe so I guess it’s apt that it features veteran MC Jadakiss.
+There’s quick mentions of Bone Thugs-N-Harmony, Immortal Technique, and a plethora of other old-school MC, album, and song references on that track.
+And whilst on the topic of old school, “Facts” has a late-90s vibe so I guess it’s apt that it features veteran MC Jadakiss.